Blog Archive

 I did my first cut.
 I cut some kittens from a 3/4-inch piece of oak.
 It works great.
 There is minimal vibration at high speed, and the cuts are smooth.

 The Grizzly mobile base that came with the saw will have to go.
 It adds about 10 inches to the width and gets in the way.
 One of the wheels is where I want my foot switch to go.
 Only two wheels are casters, making it more challenging to maneuver in tight spaces.
-In short, the mobile base takes up to much room.
+In short, the mobile base takes up too much room.

 I'm thrilled with the new Pegas Scroll Saw.